-London's best pop-up bars and restaurants this summer
+London's best pop-up restaurants and supper clubs this Autumn

-London's best pop-up bars and restaurants this summer.
-Cocktail masterclasses, Duck & Waffle spin-offs and the British seaside.
+London's best pop-up bars and restaurants this Autumn.
+Pascal Aussignac in cloisters, Hamilton supper club, round the world.
 Hurry, they won't be around for long...

 Voted the World's Best Bar in 2016, the New York-based Irish drinking tavern, The Dead Rabbit, rolls its unruly wagons into Claridge's Bar for a one-week exclusive takeover.
 Widely acknowledged to serve the best cocktails in the world, expect a refined selection of their much-loved signature cocktails, plus the world's finest Irish coffee.
 The second-floor parlour of the 19th-century-style bar has been recreated in Claridges, complete with ragtime piano and authentic New York-style service, bringing Manhattan to the heart of Mayfair for one week only.